ONLYOFFICE/onlyoffice.github.io/README.md

 ## Overview

-The plugin allows preparing your text for publishing by correcting typography.
-It helps to automatically place non-breaking spaces, remove extra spaces, correct minor typos, insert correct quotes, replace hyphens with dashes, and much more.
+The Typograf plugin allows preparing your text for publishing by correcting typography.
+It helps automatically place non-breaking spaces, remove extra spaces, correct minor typos, insert correct quotes, replace hyphens with dashes, and much more.

 The plugin is based on [JavaScript Typograf](https://github.com/typograf/typograf).